LegendBerrie/examensarbete-k8s-demo/README.md

 # examensarbete-k8s-demo
-Canary release simulation using Kabernetes and Argo Rollouts for my thesis project
+Canary release simulation using Kubernetes and Argo Rollouts for my thesis project